All Products

 Procedure

-• Use the session management feature.
+• Use the Session Management feature

-• Use the kill command.
+• Use the KILL command

 Important

-Use the session management feature to terminate sessions
+Use session management to terminate sessions

 3. Click the Session Management tab.

-Use the kill command to terminate sessions
+Use the KILL command

 Note